Ae3232/headless-cms/content/for-talents/_index.md

   :) – you can evaluate your manager’s performance.</p>"
 howCoteamsItemImg2: "/images/talents-how-coteams-img2.svg"
 howCoteamsItemTitle2: For freelancers
-howCoteamsItemDescription2: "<p>You start by finding the projects or tasks you’d like to work on, according to your skills and preferences.
-Once you found something interesting, you contact the clients, discuss the projects and get interviewed.
+howCoteamsItemDescription2: "<p>You start by: </p><ul><li><p><strong>finding the projects
+  or tasks you’d like to work on</strong>, according to your skills and preferences.
+  </p></li></ul><p>Once you found something interesting, you contact the clients,
+  discuss the projects and get interviewed.
 If approved by the client, you work on the selected project/task individually or as a part of a client’s team.</p><p>You get paid monthly (for TM projects) or upon successful project completion (for fixed-price projects).
 The client gives you the final feedback and rates your job.</p>"
 howCoteamsItemImg3: "/images/talents-how-coteams-img3.svg"
 howCoteamsItemTitle3: For leaders
 howCoteamsItemDescription3: "<p>You can start by:</p><ul><li><p><strong>finding an